DAY TIME ENTERTAINMENT Tuesday 23rd to Saturday 27th July 2019.

 Viv The Spiv

-Adam would like to dedicate his performances at this year’s show to his hero, he’s Dad, David Hoffman who sadly died last year.
-David was a Veteran, a Father, a Husband, a Grandfather, a Great Grandfather, a friend and true entertainer who is sadly missed by many.
+Adam would like to dedicate his performances at this year’s show to his hero, his Dad, David Hoffman who sadly passed away.
+David was a Veteran, a Father, a Husband, a Grandfather, a Great Grandfather, a friend, Adam’s hero and a true entertainer who is sadly missed by many.